 Serves as an introduction to the biomedical sciences and forms a basis for three further courses in Medical Sciences in the first two years of the program.
 The course is structured around the development of the human body over its life cycle.
 Learning will be structured by a series of medical problems that incorporate major stressors on the normal human being.

-2. the normal structure and function of the body and mind at the stages of life;
+2. The normal structure and function of the body and mind at the various stages of life;

-4. some processes and mechanisms involved with the body's response to the challenges and stressors of everyday existence, and how these responses can be compromised or overpowered by conditions or agents internal or external to the body and which result in the manifestation of disorder or disease; and
+4. Some processes and mechanisms involved with the body's response to the challenges and stressers of everyday existence, and how these responses can be compromised or overpowered by conditions or agents internal or external to the body and which result in the manifestation of disorder or disease; and

 5. How the biomedical sciences provide a rational basis for medical practice.

 - a) be introduced to a series of medical problems in tutorials;

 - b) generate learning targets associated with the medical sciences in these sessions.
 It is likely that these will primarily come from discussions of the mechanisms of abnormalities presented, and/or the basis of diagnostic procedures suggested or the underlying basis of management procedures; and

 - c) then undertake their own learning, directed toward these learning targets.

 Biomedical scientists will provide lectures, tutorials and information sessions as they relate to the medical problems being investigated.